LowellInstruments/ddt/README.md

 ## Cell shield firmware update

 Now, check you have the proper cell shield firmware.
-Old cell shield firmware may be from 2017 or 2019.
+If the cell shield firmware is from 2017 or 2019, it is outdated.
+Please contact Lowell Instruments so we can help you get it updated with our ```ddt_quectel``` tools.

 ```console
 echo -ne 'AT+CVERSION\r' > /dev/ttyUSB2 && \
 cat -v /dev/ttyUSB2
 ```

-For a year < 2022 in the answer, contact Lowell Instruments so it can be updated with their ```ddt_quectel``` tools.

 ## Post configuration

 Some additional useful things to do for better DDH behavior:

-- Edit file ```settings/config.toml``` with project's settings and credentials.
 - Go to Rpi menu, click "Preferences" and "Screen Saver".
 Disable it.
 - Remove the Bluetooth and software updater icons from the upper panel.
 Right-click on them.
 - Ensure ``juice4halt`` is running by checking existence of file: